A Day in the Life of Dr. Gary Schiller, Professor of Hematology Oncology

 "We each use medical agents, radiation or surgery accordingly to treat our patients."

-Medical oncologists use medication-based treatments, fighting cancer with chemotherapy, immunotherapy and a range of other drugs.
+Medical oncologists use medication-based treatments, fighting cancer with chemotherapy, cancer immunotherapy and a range of other drugs.

 "We have various forms of chemotherapy at our disposal, including oral, subcutaneous and IV drugs.
 We also use immunotherapy," Dr. Schiller says.
 "Our rapid drug development and immunotherapeutics are drawing many young people into the field because they're interested in the dynamic nature of our treatment options."